mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 (boolToMyBool (not (myBoolToBool mb))) :: MyBool
 ```

-This technique of tracking which value has which type is extremely valuable, especially when starting with Haskell.
-Whenever you feel lost how certain function works, I would encourage you to analyze all the types of all the values in the function first.
+This technique of tracking which value has which type is extremely valuable, especially when just starting with Haskell.
+Whenever you feel lost how a certain function works, I would encourage you to analyze all the types of all the values in that function.
 You will discover that when you know all the types well, it's much easier to understand how the code actually works and what it does.

-This is an another example of a skill that Haskell teaches you, which is immediately transferable to programming in other languages.
-Even if your day to day language is loosely typed and doesn't have types in the actual syntax, you can still use this kind of thinking to track what kinds of values are going flowing your function at each step.
+This is a second example of a skill that Haskell teaches you, which is immediately transferable to programming in other languages.
+Even if your day to day language is loosely typed and doesn't have types in its actual syntax, you can still use this way of thinking to better understand functions while reading code.

-In time you will discover that this allows you to read and analyze code much faster, especially the code that you haven't written yourself.
+In time you will discover that this allows you to understand code much faster, especially the code that you haven't written yourself.

 #### Conclusion

-So we had a bit of functional fun with Bools in Haskell.
+So we had a bit of functional fun with Bools in Haskell, serving as our introductory lesson in that language.

-We've learnt the basics of syntax, we've seen how to create functions and even some simple datatypes.
+We've learnt the basics of Haskell's syntax, we've seen how to create and use functions and even how to create some simple datatypes.

-In future articles we will elaborate on those ideas quite a bit, so if you are hooked on Haskell by now (as I hope you are!), I would recommend to follow me on [Twitter](https://twitter.com/m_podlasin.
+In future articles we will elaborate on those ideas quite a bit, so if you are hooked on Haskell by now (as I hope you are!), I would recommend to follow me on [Twitter](https://twitter.com/m_podlasin).
 I don't run any kind of newsletter email or anything like that, so that's the best way to get notified when a new article drops.

+If you have any questions or comments regarding the article, you can reach me there as well.
+I would like to keep improving this article so that it serves others as best as possible.

-Thanks for reading and see you in the future articles!
+Thanks for reading and see you soon!